 This is a human reaction.
-Not a personal life response vs work life response.
+Not a personal life response vs. work response.

-We all need the following equation interwoven in life and work:
+We all need the following equation in life and work:

 Expecting people to crank out effort, effort, effort…day after day after day and not see progress is a recipe for indifference and giving up.
 Your basically describing a chain gang at that point.
 Your employees cannot thrive without something to fuel them, some validation…it is vital for employee morale, sustained strong performance, and motivation (which all further contribute to decreasing turnover, customer satisfaction, and on and on).

-Most people get so caught up in the day to day, in the end result, or just don’t think acknowledgement is warranted.
-Or, they just forget.
+Most people get caught up in the day to day or in the end result, or don’t think acknowledgement is warranted, or they just forget.
 When you are a leader and ‘in the know’, you forget that others aren’t privy to progress and how they contributed to it.

 Here are some ideas to getting this right:

-Get yourself a system: I read about a CEO who rated at the bottom 6% of recognition/caring of his employees, he needed to fix that asap.
+Get yourself a system: I read about a CEO who rated at the bottom 6% of recognition and caring about his employees, he decided to fix that asap.
 He created a list of people he cared about, home and at work.
 Every Wednesday and Friday, he would pause and give himself 15 minutes to think if anyone did something he wanted to congratulate them on, that he was proud of them for.
 One year later, he was in the top 94% in the category of recognition of efforts.

-- Walk the floor: Preferably, first thing in the morning before the day gets away from you and so you have a pulse on the day.
+Walk the floor: Preferably, first thing in the morning before the day gets away from you and so you have a pulse on the day.
 It’s 2 birds here.
 First, it’s just polite to greet everyone when you get there, 2nd…you can acknowledge what you see and hear.
-The same should happen at the end of the day.
-As the leader…say your goodbyes.

 Benefit of the benefit: Taking steps to validate efforts and promote progress also shows that you care.
 How nice is it to hear ‘thank you’ when you make someone a cup of coffee?
 Or hold the door open?
 It’s an acknowledgement that says they care that you gave your time and effort for their sake.